bignellrp/awscloudformation/README.md

 aws cloudformation create-stack --stack-name fortigate-egress --template-body file:///$HOME/awscloudformation/fortigate-egress.yaml  --parameters ParameterKey=myKeyPair,ParameterValue="my-key"
 ```

-Once the hub is built then build the spokes with this command:
+Once the hub is built then build the spokes with this command (you can edit wanip manually if required):

 ```
+wanip=`curl ifconfig.me`
-aws cloudformation create-stack --stack-name fortigate-spokes --template-body file:///$HOME/awscloudformation/fortigate-spoke.yaml  --parameters ParameterKey=myKeyPair,ParameterValue="my-key"
+aws cloudformation create-stack --stack-name fortigate-spokes --template-body file:///$HOME/awscloudformation/fortigate-spoke.yaml  --parameters ParameterKey=myKeyPair,ParameterValue="my-key" ParameterKey=WanIP,ParameterValue="$wanip"
 ```

 Currently the only thing that is not supported with CloudFormation is addition of the spoke routes to the tgw.
 This can be done using bash by running the following: